CrossOver 22.0.0 User Guide

 (1) Type the application name in the search bar on the Install menu.
 CrossOver populates a list of applications matching the search criteria.

 (2) Click the application's tile to proceed to the install details.
-If the application is not listed, see installing an unlisted application.
+If the application is not listed, see the next section on installing an unlisted application.

 Install Details